WHAT IS FOREVER AGAINST ANIMAL TESTING?

 The European Union implements its ban on animal testing in cosmetic ingredients.

-Our The Body Shop products undergo extensive testing to ensure they are safe and effective for use, while remaining cruelty-free.
-We use three main testing methods involving computer data, laboratory-created tissues and people:
+Our products undergo extensive testing to ensure they’re safe, effective and animal-friendly.
+We use three main testing methods involving computer data, laboratory-created tissues:

-In-silico (computer-based) analysis uses readily available, existing data which will help us to assess the suitability of similar materials through a process of extrapolation of this information.
+1. In-silico (computer-based) analysis uses readily available, existing data to help us to assess the suitability of similar materials through extrapolation.

-Laboratory-produced EpiSkin, is grown from human skin cells and allows us to conduct safety checks on cells that react in virtually the same way as human skin without harming any people or animals.
+2. Laboratory-produced skin is grown from human skin cells.
+It allows us to conduct safety checks on cells that react in virtually the same way as human skin, without harming any people or animals.